88lex/diffmove/README.md

 # diffmove

 **THIS IS A VERY EARLY TEST SCRIPT.
-PLAY WITH IT CAREFULLY.  `RCLONE MOVE` IS A POWERFUL COMMAND**
+PLAY WITH IT CAREFULLY.  `RCLONE MOVE` IS A POWERFUL COMMAND** **Further information and tools can be found  at https://github.com/88lex/sa-guide**

 **Usage:** `./diffmove source: destination:`